hirbod/react-native-volume-manager/README.md

 ## Expo

-This library adds native code.
-It does not work with _Expo Go_ but you can easily install it using a [custom dev client](https://docs.expo.dev/development/getting-started/).
-Thats how it should be done in 2022 :).
+This library incorporates native code and is incompatible with _Expo Go_.
+However, you can effortlessly install it using a [custom dev client](https://docs.expo.dev/development/getting-started/) as recommended in 2022.

 **No config plugin required.**